-We are committed to ensuring that all personal data is collected, stored, processed and used (together "processed") responsibly, fairly and in compliance with all applicable personal data protection laws, including the General Data Protection Regulation ("GDPR") ("Data Protection Laws").
+We are committed to ensuring that all personal data is collected, stored, processed and used (together "processed") responsibly, fairly and in compliance with all applicable personal data protection laws, including the UK GDPR and EU General Data Protection Regulation (together "GDPR") ("Data Protection Laws").

 This policy sets out the processes, policies and procedures that we adhere to in order to meet our commitment.
 Together these measures enable us to:

 - Comply with Data Protection Laws

 - Ensure that personal data will only be processed in accordance with the Data Protection Laws

 - Be reasonable and fair to all individuals

 This policy applies to all of our personal data processing functions.
 It applies to our personnel (employees and in-house contractors), and to our subcontractors and suppliers.